 - Bundle branch block: The left and the right bundle branch consists of Purkinje fibers which spread out into the ventricular myocardium.
 The Purkinje network enables fast impulse conduction so that the action potential can be delivered to the whole myocardium at the same time (approximately).
-Bundle branch block occurs if a bundle branch is dysfunctional and unable to transmit the impulse.
+A bundle branch block occurs if a bundle branch is dysfunctional and unable to transmit the impulse.
 The ventricle whose bundle is blocked will have to wait for electrical impulses to spread from the other ventricle.
 Because the spread of the impulse from the other ventricle will take place partly or entirely outside of the conduction system, it will be slow and therefore the QRS duration is prolonged.
 Left and right bundle branch block are discussed in separate articles.

 - Hyperkalemia: Hyperkalemia causes slow impulse transmission (in all myocardial and conduction cells) and prolongation of the QRS duration.